The Data Institute 2019

 4. Consequences of Unacceptable Behavior

-Unacceptable behavior will not be tolerated whether by instructors, students or ProPublica staff.
+Unacceptable behavior will not be tolerated whether by instructors, students or other staff.

 Anyone asked to stop unacceptable behavior is expected to comply immediately.